Mindelo (Vila do Conde)

 Mindelo is a civil parish in Vila do Conde Municipality, along the Green Coast in continental Portugal.
 Situated 21 km northwest of Porto, it is part of the Greater Metropolitan Area of Porto.
-The population in 2011 was 3,491, in an area of 5.74 km².
+The population in 2021 was 3,988, in an area of 5.74 km2.

+Until the first decades of the 20th century the term Mindelo may have been used to refer not only to the locality of Mindelo, but also to a larger area between the River Ave and the mouth of the River Leça.